 Usual Adult Dose for Pulmonary Hypertension:

-Initial dose: 62.5 mg twice daily for 4 weeks
+Initial dose: 62.5 mg orally twice a day for 4 weeks

-Maintenance dose: increase to a maintenance dose of 125 mg twice daily
+Maintenance dose: Following initial dose, increase to 125 mg orally twice a day

 What other drugs will affect bosentan?